Apply for NFFF Scholarship by March 1, 2026.

 NFFF Scholarship Program

 Spouses, life partners, children, and stepchildren of firefighters honored at the National Fallen Firefighters Memorial are eligible to apply for the Senator Paul S. Sarbanes Scholarship and our partner programs.
-Senator Paul S. Sarbanes Scholarships are awarded for undergraduate and graduate studies, vocational-technical training, and certification and job training programs.
+Senator Paul S. Sarbanes Scholarships are awarded for any undergraduate and graduate studies, vocational-technical training, and certification and job training programs.
 They may be used for study at in-state or out-of-state public and private schools.

 The Alan Patrick Sondej Memorial Scholarship Fund is the first National Fallen Firefighters Foundation scholarship fund that is designed to provide scholarships that satisfy the full four year cost of college tuition and books.
-Awards are based on an evaluation of academic achievement and financial need and are available to students pursuing a major in the fields of science, technology, engineering, and mathematics.
+Awards are based on an evaluation of academic achievement and financial need and are available to students pursuing a major in the fields of science, technology, engineering, and mathematics (STEM).

 The Kenneth M. Hedrick Memorial Scholarship Fund is the second National Fallen Firefighters Foundation scholarship fund that is designed to provide scholarships that satisfy the full four year cost of college tuition and books.
 Awards are based on an evaluation of academic achievement and financial need and are available to students pursuing a major in the field of public safety.